SeanCCarter/Softdes_Game/README.txt

 Controls:
-	The up and down arrow keys move your player forwards and backwards, while the left and right arrow keys rotate the player clockwise and counterclockwise
+	- The up and down arrow keys move your player forwards and backwards (in the direction that your character is facing), while the left and right arrow keys  rotate the player clockwise and counterclockwise

-	Space is the mine button (it eliminates trees) and left-shift is the button to place wood.
-You can only place as many woods as trees you have mined.
+	- Space is the mine button (it eliminates everything but dirt) and left-shift is the button to place items.
+You can only place as many items as you have mined.
+	- 'A' and 'D' move your selection in the inventory forwards and backwards (see the purple bar in the top left corner)
 ------------------------------------------------------------------------------

 *just not about this game.